Yellowknife: Transportation

 Yellowknife, while isolated geographically, has a modern transportation system.

+Air

-The Yellowknife Airport is the busiest airport in northern Canada, having 70,699 aircraft movements in 2007 and handling over 400,000 passengers and 30,000 tonnes of cargo yearly.
+Yellowknife Airport is the busiest airport in northern Canada, having 70,699 aircraft movements in 2007 and handling over 400,000 passengers and 30,000 tonnes of cargo yearly.
 It has two asphalt runways, one 7500 ft strip and another of 5000 ft; while the Yellowknife Airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency, it is certified for general aviation aircraft only.
 The Yellowknife airport is designated by the Royal Canadian Air Force (RCAF) as a forward operating location for the CF-18 Hornet.

-Despite its shorter runways, the airport can still accommodate 747s and other wide-body aircraft for emergency landings.
-Air traffic control services, Instrument landing system (Category 1), and radar services are provided by Nav Canada.
+Transit

-Yellowknife Transit is the public transportation agency in the city, and is the only transit system in the Northwest Territories.
+YKTransit (formerly Yellowknife Transit) is the public transportation agency in the city, operating three regular services Monday-Saturday and one express route on weekdays.
+It is the only transit system in the Northwest Territories.

+Road

 Road construction in Yellowknife is often a challenge due to the presence of permafrost which requires that roads generally be regraded and resurfaced every 10 to 20 years.
 Most roads in Yellowknife are paved and road width varies from 9 to 13.5 m.
 Winter snow removal is done on a regular schedule by the City of Yellowknife public works department.
 Speed limits are 45 km/h on most roads, 30 km/h in school zones, and 70 to 100 km/h on highways.
 School zones and playground zones are in effect 24 hours per day, 7 days per week.
 The highway system in the NWT is maintained by the Government of the Northwest Territories.
 Highway 4 (Ingraham Trail) and Highway 3 (Yellowknife Highway) both run through Yellowknife and are all-weather roads.
 One well-known, almost infamous, road in Yellowknife is Ragged Ass Road, after which Tom Cochrane named an album.

 Until 2012, Yellowknife did not have a permanent road connection to the rest of Canada's highway network, as the Yellowknife Highway relied, depending on the season, on ferry service or an ice road to cross the Mackenzie River.
 With the completion of the Deh Cho Bridge, which officially opened on 30 November 2012, the city now has its first direct road connection to the rest of the country.
 One still-used ice road connects Yellowknife with the neighbouring community of Dettah, 6.5 km to the southeast across an arm of Great Slave Lake; or a 27 km drive via the Ingraham Trail.

+Education

+Primary and secondary

+Yellowknife has three publicly funded school boards (districts) that provide kindergarten and grades 1–12: